ArafatHabib/java-qlearning/README.md

 # java-qlearning
 Q-learning implementation java
-just run the file in any java ide
+just run the file in any ide that supports java